Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Health

-You need to know, that you are not indestructible and you have a limited health.
+You have a health bar, which you can see in the upper UI segment.
-You get damage by various activities such as crashing into asteroids and boss attacks.
-It regenerates quite fast, but when it reaches 0, you will lose all of your items and upgrades and you will be teleported to your respawn point.
+You get damage from various activities such as crashing into asteroids and boss attacks.
+Your health regenerates quite fast, but when it reaches 0, your spaceship will explode and you will lose everything.
+Then you will respawn.

 | ![SE3_image](../../static/img/ab/crash1.png) | ![SE3_image](../../static/img/ab/crash2.png) |
 | -------------------------------------------- | -------------------------------------------- |